 While the College is oriented into response mode, continuous and time critical services will be determined, based on the following areas of impact:

 - Life, health and safety of persons.

 - Critical infrastructure and critical information.

-- Contractual legal and Regulatory
+- Contractual legal and Regulatory.

-Resumption to normal operations will mark the end of the emergency and final stage of the transition period.
+Resumption to normal operations will mark the end of the emergency and final staff of the transition period.
 At that point, an official announcement, drafted by Public Affairs, will be made indicating that operations are back to normal.